kphanswims15/CptS-479---iOS-App-Development/README.md

 # CptS-479-iOS-App-Development
-These are projects from CptS 479 iOS App Development atWSU
+These are projects from CptS 479 iOS App Development at WSU